-- 1. Log in to the NES Administrator Console with an account that is an NES Administrator. - 2.
-From the navigation bar, select Policies.
+1. Log in to the NES Administrator Console with an account that is an NES Administrator.

-The Policies page appears with a table that displays a list of existing group and individual policies. - 3.
+- 2. On the navigation bar, click Policies. - 3.
 In the Policies window, select the active policy. - 4.
 In the Lock Control section, clear the Enable Nymi Lock Control option. - 5.
 Click Save.